w-okada/voice-changer/README_en.md

 [Japanese](/README.md) [Korean](/README_ko.md)

 ## What's New!
+- v.2.0.6-alpha
+  - New
+    - Now compatible with M1 series Macs.
+      - Confirmed to work on M1 MBA (Monterey) and M2 Pro MBP (Ventura).
+      - Looking for reports on performance with Sonoma.
+  - Bugfix:
+    - Fixed a bug where the pitch would revert when selecting a speaker in Beatrice.
+  - Others:
+    - Enhanced information gathering for debugging purposes.

+- v.2.0.5-alpha
   - VCClient has rebooted as the second version.
     - Significant software structural changes have enhanced extensibility.
     - By providing REST API, it has become easier for third parties to develop clients.
     - The edition system has been revamped.
       - The Standard Edition (win) runs on onnx models by default, regardless of the presence of a GPU.
 Please convert torch models to onnx models before use.
 If you have a GPU, hardware acceleration is only effective with onnx models.
       - CUDA Edition (Windows) enables hardware acceleration for the torch model if you have an Nvidia GPU.
 Additionally, ONNX models may also see a slight performance improvement compared to the Standard Edition.
       - The mac Edition is aimed at users with Macs equipped with Apple Silicon.
       - Users with Linux and Python knowledge can clone the repository and run it.
     - Currently, only the Standard Edition is available in the alpha version.

 # What is VC Client